 Excessive Wear to End Track Wheels

 End track wheels are important parts of an overhead crane and frequently need to be maintained, replaced, or adjusted.
-Since they are used frequently, the wheels will inevitably deteriorate and need to be replaced as they start to show wear.
+Since they are used often, the wheels will inevitably deteriorate and need to be replaced as they start to show wear.

 Wheels are made of numerous materials, such as alloys, low-carbon steel, medium-carbon steel, polyurethane for gantry cranes, and steel.
 Wheels that contain more carbon in the steel are harder and increase the life and load capacity of the wheels.
-There is also a heat treating technique that is used to enhance the metal wheel’s hardness.
+There is also a heat-treating technique that is used to enhance the metal wheel’s hardness.

 On a crane that was placed using an existing rail system as opposed to a new installation, wheels often wear out more quickly.
 The runways may be misaligned or the rails may be out of tolerance if the runway has not been adequately assessed before installation.
-You need to also verify the wheels’ suitability for the rail they are running on, and make sure the wheel hardness matches the hardness of the rail.
+You also need to verify the wheels’ suitability for the rail they are running on, and make sure the wheel hardness matches the hardness of the rail.

 In order to monitor the rate of wear in between inspections, it is advised to measure and record the thickness of the wheel flanges.
 You may not need to worry if wheels only wear down a quarter of an inch after ten years.
-However, any excessive wear after only two weeks may suggest the likelihood of a bigger issue, which should be addressed and fixed before the issue worsens.
+However, any excessive wear after only two weeks may suggest the likelihood of a bigger issue, which should be addressed and fixed before the problem worsens.

-Regular crane inspections should be scheduled, which include checking the wheels, to reveal any early wheel wear or other problems that can be fixed before they do serious harm.
+Regular crane inspections should be scheduled, which include checking the wheels to reveal any early wheel wear or other problems that can be fixed before they do serious harm.

 Inspections